richardschneider/money-works/README.md

 `to(currency)` returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to convert the Money into another currency.
 It uses `Money.forexService` to determine the exchange rate.
 If the exchange rate cannot be determined, then the Promise is rejected.
 The conversion does not round the result.

-The default `forexService` uses the exchange rates from European Central Bank via the [fixer.io API](http://fixer.io).
+The default `forexService` uses the exchange rates from the [free currency converter](https://free.currencyconverterapi.com/).

     new Money('100 NZD')
         .to('JPY')